apache/hawq/pxf/pxf-jdbc/README.md

 INSERT queries can be batched.
 This may significantly increase perfomance if batching is supported by an external database.

 To enable batching, create an external table with the parameter `BATCH_SIZE` set to:
-* `0`.
+* `integer < 1`.
 Batch will be of [recommended](https://docs.oracle.com/cd/E11882_01/java.112/e16548/oraperf.htm#JJDBC28754) size (`100`);
+* `integer > 1`.
+Batch will be of given size;
 * `1`.
-Batching will not be used;
+Batching will be disabled.
-* `integer > 1`.
-Batches of the given size will be used;
-* `integer < 0`.
-A batch of infinite size will be used (all tuples will be sent in one huge JDBC query from each segment).
-Choosing this value **may cause errors**, as PXF will consume lots of memory; also, every database has a limit on the maximum size of JDBC queries.

 Batching must be supported by the JDBC driver of an external database.
-If the driver does not support batching, it will not be used, and PXF plugin will try to INSERT values anyway, adding an information message to PXF logs.
+If the driver does not support batching, this feature will be disabled, but the PXF plugin will try to execute INSERT query, and a warning message will be added to PXF logs.

-By default (`BATCH_SIZE` is absent), batching is not used.
+The default value of `BATCH_SIZE` (if this parameter is absent) is `integer < 1`, thus a batch of recommended size will be used.

 ## Thread pool